labgrid-project/labgrid/dockerfiles/README.rst

 .. code-block:: bash

-   $ docker build -t labgrid-client -f docker/client/Dockerfile .
+   $ dockerfiles build -t labgrid-client -f dockerfiles/client/Dockerfilesfile .

 You can also choose to build all 3 images, with the included script